Matthew Sweet: 2020s

 In 2021, Sweet released Catspaw, his 15th studio album, and the first to feature Sweet playing all lead guitar parts.
 At the time of his stroke in 2024, Sweet was writing and recording new material for an upcoming album, Midsommar.
 Due to the effects of his illness it is unlikely to be finished in the immediate future, according to Sweet.

 Personal life

 Sweet and his wife Lisa have resided in Omaha, Nebraska, since 2013.
 He was married at least once before; a 1989 divorce inspired the songs on Sweet's commercial breakthrough album Girlfriend.

 Sweet is a member of the Canadian charity Artists Against Racism.

 In October 2024, Sweet suffered a debilitating stroke while on tour with Hanson.
-The stroke was severe and left him unable to walk due to ataxia (extreme dizziness), inability to use his left arm properly, which keeps him from being able to play guitar, and his speech was also affected.
-He is currently undergoing therapy to mitigate the effects of the stroke.
+The stroke was severe and left him unable to walk due to ataxia (extreme dizziness); disabled proper use of his left arm, which keeps him from being able to play guitar; and affected his speech.
+He is undergoing therapy to mitigate the effects of the stroke.